BintLopez/dev-trospections/_posts/2015-11-17-gems-when-to-use-them.md

 How to DIY build
 * map out your solution
-* model it and figure out it's architecture
+* model it and figure out its architecture
 * use TDD or BDD
 * document it as you go
 * the headache test:  if you hate working on it, then something's probs not working